symfony/symfony-docs/cookbook/service_container/service_replacements.rst

     If old service was tagged, the tags will be removed, you have to properly tag yours definition to behave correctly, as replacement.

+Old service will be still accessible witch changed ID, by default changed ID will have ``.orig`` suffix, but you can change it for some completely different, by setting ``renameTo`` argument on tag.